AbuTalha3/Odin---recipies/README.md

 # Odin---recipies
 A task from The Odin Project.
-Recipies is made with the help of HTML and CSS
+Recipes project is made with the help of HTML and CSS